torvalds/linux/Documentation/media/uapi/v4l/app-pri.rst

 When multiple applications share a device it may be desirable to assign them different priorities.
-Contrary to the traditional "rm -rf /" school of thought a video recording application could for example block other applications from changing video controls or switching the current TV channel.
+Contrary to the traditional "rm -rf /" school of thought, a video recording application could for example block other applications from changing video controls or switching the current TV channel.
 Another objective is to permit low priority applications working in background, which can be preempted by user controlled